-Attach Form 5472 to the reporting corporation's income tax return by the due date (including extensions) of the return.
-A separate Form 5472 must be filed for each foreign or domestic-related party with which the reporting corporation had a reportable transaction during the tax year.
+File Form 5472 as an attachment to the reporting corporation's income tax return by the due date (including extensions) of that return.

 Foreign-owned U.S. DEs.
 While a foreign-owned U.S. DE has no income tax return filing requirement, as a result of final regulations under section 6038A, it will now be required to file a pro forma Form 1120 with Form 5472 attached by the due date (including extensions) of the return.
 The only information required to be completed on Form 1120 is the name and address of the foreign-owned U.S. DE and items B and E on the first page.
+The foreign-owned U.S. DE has the same tax year used by its owner for U.S. tax filing requirements or, if none, the calendar year.

-"Foreign-owned U.S. DE" should be written across the top of Form 1120 with Form 5472 attached.
-Attach Form(s) 5472 to Form 1120 and file these forms by:
+"Foreign-owned U.S. DE" should be written across the top of Form 1120.
+File these forms by: